rnjhnd/java-design-patterns-portfolio/07-decorator-design-pattern/cimb-savings-account-manager/README.md

 The following diagram illustrates:

-- The architecture of the University Structure Manager
+- The architecture of the CIMB Savings Account Manager
 - Relationships between the core components:
    - The `BankAccount` component interface
    - `SavingsAccount` as the concrete component